linjiyuan90/Notes/ML/Bayesian.md

 A Dirichlet process(DP) is an "infinitely decimated" Dirichlet distribution.
 Each decimation step involves drawing from a Beta distribution(a Dirichlet with 2 components) and multiplying into the relevant entry.
+* Dirichlet process is a stochastic process, meaning that technically speaking it is an infinite sequence of random variables, rather than a single random distribution
 * DP can be thought of as inifinite dimentional Dirichlet Distributions
 * A Dirichlet Process is a distribution over probability measures such that marginals on finite partitions are Dirichlet distributed.